 The Scheme entered into a risk transfer arrangement (capitation contract) whereby the parties agreed that the Anglo Coal Highveld Hospital render services to beneficiaries on the Yebomed option.
 A fixed fee is paid monthly to ACHH per beneficiary.
 ACHH are responsible for pre-authorising and funding all benefits applicable to the Yebomed option as per the registered rules of the Scheme.
 The Yebomed option is fully capitated through a comprehensive Health Maintenance Organisation providing a full range of health services as well as healthcare.
-Actual claims data was used to determine the under the risk transfer arrangement for the 2020 financial year.
-In 2019 the Scheme's actuaries to performed a valuation on the capitation fee arrangement to determine whether it is in the members' best interest or not.
-This valuation was done as actual claims data was not available.
-They determined the claims that Yebomed beneficiaries were expected to make in a fee for service environment given their demographic profile and benefits available to them.
-The assumptions used to determine the recovery from the arrangement were:
+Actual claims data was used to determine the under the risk transfer arrangement.
+At the end of February 2021, all members on the Yebomed option moved to Ntsika.
+The Scheme had applied for deregistration of Yebomed by the CMS and therefore this risk transfer arrangement is no longer relevant.